 The discovery and use of the lenticular printing technique were very important for me.
 Once again in my artistic work I have incorporated a printing technique, after the serigraphy, and the flatbed on various materials, now it’s the lenticular printing.

-When did you first come across lenticular print, and was it something you thought about working with immediately?
+When did you first see lenticular print, did you think about working with immediately?

 The first time I had the chance to see an exhibition exhibiting a lenticular artist was in Paris at the Art Paris Art Fair in 2011.
 I was literally overwhelmed by the effects produced by this medium and by the artwork itself.
 It represented everything that I wanted to express as an artist and above all allowed me a “hybridization” of all the artistic experiments I had used in the past.

 Working as a lenticular artist allows you to visually develop the space concept, through the depth effect and image volumetry.
 It offers the possibility to represent the movement time from incorporating animated sequences visually like a .gif, or cinema, or animation.
-It amplifies the possibility of the image narrative; a before and after, a mini story, etc. It invites the participation of the observer from his interaction with the piece; the observer moves from side to side to observe it, and it allows you to generate finished works, or makes it possible to intervene the material; to cut it, to assemble and build new pieces adding other materials.
+The possibility of the image narrative is amplified; a before and after, a mini story, etc. It invites the participation of the observer from his interaction with the piece; the observer moves from side to side to observe.
+And it allows you to generate finished works, or makes it possible to intervene the material; to cut it, to assemble and build new pieces adding other materials.